I used to have a potentially crippling nerve disease.

 However, a steady diet of forbidden foods could mean a setback.

-Giving up wheat is a small price to pay.
+Giving up wheat was a small price to pay.

-Travel is difficult, but not impossible.
-It just takes planning ahead and making sure to pack filling gluten free snack foods.
+It just takes planning ahead and packing filling gluten free snack foods.

 Away from home, I eat at Asian restaurants, and at other establishments that accommodate special requests.